-The College's subsidiary companies are subject to corporation tax and VAT in the same way as any commercial organisation.
+The College's subsidiary company 'North East Apprenticeship Company Limited' is subject to corporation tax and VAT in the same way as any commercial organisation.
+The remaining subsidiary company' Gateshead College Foundation' is a charity, so is therefore its operations are not within the scope of corporation tax and VAT.